Ultimate guide to 50 easy care indoor plants

 When you purchase through links on our site, we may earn an affiliate commission, which helps sustain our blog!

-Drawing from our experience of living in our Brooklyn community home, where we have plants that thrive in limited sunlight and among humans that are not all well versed in caring for plants in our rooms, we’ve curated a list of the best easy care indoor plants that thrive with minimal care, and even the roommates that have never grown any plant before, are able to keep them alive!
+Drawing from our experience of living in our Brooklyn community home, where we have dozens of plants among humans that are not all well versed in caring for plants, we’ve curated this below list and some care and propagation tips that have worked for us!

 Summary: